 - a doctor's office that

-- can work with a pharmacy that will bill your Part D plan for the entire cost of the vaccination process; or
+- can work with a pharmacy that will bill your Part D plan for the entire cost of the vaccination process (the drug and its injection); or

-- can bill your plan for the vaccine directly using a special computer billing system.
+- can bill your plan for the vaccination process directly using a special computer billing system.

 In the above circumstances, you will end up paying the least for your vaccination and should only need to pay the plan's approved coinsurance or copay for the drug and vaccination either to the doctor or to the pharmacist when you get vaccinated.